top of page

 • 3 min read

-What I mean by this is simple first, the question assumes that everyone wants more.
-That everyone wants more responsibility, more leadership, more titles, more growth.
-It assumes ambition only moves in one direction.
+What do I mean by this?
+First, the question assumes that everyone wants more.
+More responsibility, more leadership, more titles, more growth.
+It suggests that ambition only moves in one direction: upward.
+This leaves little room for those who don’t envision their future as a straight climb.
+It overlooks people who are content in their current roles and lives.

-Many organisations still operate with a career ladder mindset that is decades old.
-The entire system is built on the idea that the only meaningful growth is vertical growth.
-If you want depth, mastery, or stability, you are treated as an exception rather than a legitimate kind of ambitious.
+Many organizations still operate with a career ladder mindset that is decades old.
+The entire system is built on the idea that meaningful growth is only vertical.
+If you seek depth, mastery, or stability, you’re often treated as an exception rather than a legitimate form of ambition.

-The question also exposes a quiet but powerful truth about work.
-There is usually a right answer.
-Employees know their response can shape future opportunities, so they give the version of ambition that sounds impressive.
-Something about leading teams or taking on more scope.
-Something that looks good on a succession chart.
+This question also reveals a quiet but powerful truth about work: There is usually a right answer.
+Employees know their responses can shape future opportunities, so they often give the version of ambition that sounds impressive.
+They talk about leading teams or taking on more scope—something that looks good on a succession chart.
 It becomes scripted ambition rather than honest reflection.

 This hits people differently depending on where they are in life.
-Ambition is not steady.
-Some seasons call for stretch, some seasons demand stability.
-Some people are building families or caring for others or managing personal challenges.
+Ambition isn’t steady.
+Some seasons call for stretching, while others demand stability.
+Some people are building families, caring for others, or managing personal challenges.
 Yet the question assumes constant expansion as the default.

 For many neurodivergent professionals, the disconnect is even stronger.
 Some of us thrive through depth, repetition, and mastery.
 We grow by becoming excellent at the role we have, not by constantly moving to the next one.
-Yet the question is biased toward fast moving, future oriented thinkers.
-It penalises people whose gifts live in precision and presence.
+Yet the question is biased toward fast-moving, future-oriented thinkers.
+It penalizes those whose gifts lie in precision and presence.

-And if we are honest, the question often serves the company more than the person.
-It helps managers plan.
-It helps leadership assess risk.
-But for the individual, it does not always help them design a life.
+And if we’re honest, the question often serves the company more than the individual.
+It helps managers plan and leadership assess risk.
+But for the individual, it doesn’t always help them design a fulfilling life.
 A career plan and a life plan are not the same thing, yet we treat them as if they should align perfectly.

 Maybe the real issue is that our definition of ambition is too narrow.
 Ambition can mean better boundaries, healthier hours, more meaningful work, deeper expertise, or a life with more stability.
-Ambition does not always look like climbing.
-Sometimes it looks like rooting.
+It doesn’t always look like climbing; sometimes, it looks like rooting.

-And overall, I think that companies fear stagnation more than burnout.
-They celebrate motion and speed even when it’s frantic.
-They dismiss stillness even when stillness is what keeps people healthy.
-A person who wants to stay in the same role for a while is often viewed as a problem to solve, as someone who lacks ambitions and who is lazy.
+Overall, I think companies fear stagnation more than burnout.
+They celebrate motion and speed, even when it’s frantic.
+They dismiss stillness, even when it’s what keeps people healthy.
+A person who wants to stay in the same role for a while is often viewed as a problem to solve—someone who lacks ambition and is lazy.

-So maybe the better question is not where do you see yourself in five years.
-Maybe the better questions are simpler:
+So, maybe the better question isn’t, “Where do you see yourself in five years?”
+Perhaps the better questions are simpler:

-• What kind of work motivates you up right now?
+• What kind of work motivates you right now?

 • What conditions help you do your best work?